 What exactly does this mean for SEO?
 If your website doesn’t have AMP implemented on it, your content may not be shown as frequently to users on mobile.
 As we already know about Google, the search engine wants to provide the best user experience.
 And, in this case, the best experience is a mobile variation of your web pages for mobile users.

-In 2017, AMP will continue to become more popularly implemented on websites.
+AMP will continue to become more popularly implemented on websites.
 So, be an early adapter and start the process before your competitors.

 Disclaimer: Implementing AMP on your website will require some technical understanding, so it might make sense to involve your website development team or someone with the proper coding experience.